10 Strange Skin Problems That Could Be a Sign of a Serious Disease

 There are yellow bumps under your skin

 When seen on joints, hands, feet, and glutes, yellow bumps may be fat buildup under the skin.
 Called xanthomas, these bumps are a sign that your cholesterol or other blood fats are too high; they can also indicate diabetes, pancreatitis, and even some cancers.
+Here’s how you can get rid of these bumps.

 Think of the obvious first